 I kind of missed Karl’s voice, or at least my response to it.
 As long as he was talking I did not have to sit there and think about what the hell I was going to do about the man I’d left in the South Bay, the man I was still picturing in the street even though I knew better.
 It was almost dusk.
-I imagined him in front of his computer, working.
+I saw him in front of his computer, working.
 Was he thinking about me?

 Karl was lost.
 My destination was a private street, tucked away and easy to miss, and he was flustered looking for it.
 I called the sister-friend who waiting on me to deliver an ETA and she gave brusque directions on speaker to help Karl turn around.
 Being the efficient multitasker she is, she suggested I just stay in the car and we would continue on to our next destination to save time.

 I told her that wasn’t possible as he was headed directly to his next destination, and she easily said she’d call another car.
 By now I was feeling silly.
 I’d made it awkward with Karl for no reason.
 I felt like he didn’t deserve my truth, but who was I?
 The truth is the truth.
 I was mildly ashamed to have responded so dramatically to what could have been shut down with ease, playfully dismissed.
 It was love.
 It wasn’t an accusation.
 It wasn’t a slight.
 And it was nothing to hide.

 Karl pulled up the steep driveway where my girl hobbled out in her boot, fresh from knee surgery.
 He made some casual joking comments about her injury as he pulled my suitcase out of the trunk, and she laughed good-naturedly.
-Naturally, he took this as an invitation to ask her something about the neighborhood, a question she answered in her signature no-nonsense tone that says she won’t be answering anything else.
+Naturally, he took this as an invitation to ask her something about the neighborhood, a question she answered in her signature tone that most clearly indicates that she’s responding to the final question of the exchange.
 Down below, another car arrived to carry us on.